 Financial liabilities at amortized cost are initially recognized at fair value net of attributable transaction costs.
 Subsequently, these financial liabilities are measured at amortized cost using the EIR method.
 Gains and losses are recognized in profit or loss when the liabilities are derecognized, as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included as finance costs in the statement of comprehensive income.
 Gains and losses are recognized when the financial liability is derecognized.

-The Company's financial liabilities at amortized cost include:
+The Company's financial liabilities at amortized cost includes accounts payable and accrued liabilities.